 Final Thoughts on ECG Preparation

-When preparing to obtain a 12 lead ECG, remember that these five preparation steps aren't bureaucratic checkboxes—they're the foundation of diagnostic accuracy.
-Every minute spent on proper preparation saves time downstream and, more importantly, ensures your patient gets an accurate diagnosis.
+When preparing to obtain a 12 lead ECG, remember that these five preparation steps aren't bureaucratic checkboxes — they're the foundation of diagnostic accuracy.
+Every minute spent on proper preparation saves time downstream and, more importantly, helps ensure your patient gets an accurate diagnosis.

 📚 Continue Learning: